DISABILITY BENEFITS FOR BREAST CANCER

 WOMEN WITH BRCA1 REDUCE CANCER RISK IF THEY HAVE OVARIES REMOVED BY AGE 35

-Doctors are also stating that women with certain genetic mutations that greatly raise their risk of breast and ovarian cancer, can cut the risk by as much as 80 percent if they get their ovaries removed by age 35.
+Doctors are also stating that women with certain genetic mutations that increase their risk of breast and ovarian cancer, can cut the risk by as much as 80 percent if they get their ovaries removed by age 35.
 It’s the first study about this genetic mutation to show just how much the operation can do to lower the risk of cancer.

 A THIRD GENE WHOSE MUTATIONS CAUSE BREAST CANCER

 Recently, according to The New York Times, doctors are warning that there is a third gene whose mutations cause breast cancer.
 The third gene is the PALB2 gene.
 The risk of breast cancer for women who have mutations in the PALB2 gene is almost as high as it is for those with the BRCA mutations.
-Doctors have known about this gene since 2014, but some women who got genetic screening before 2014 were likely not tested for this gene.
-If you had genetic testing prior to 2014, ask your doctor for further genetic testing for breast cancer.

 People who have the PALB2 mutation have almost as great a risk of getting breast cancer as those who have the BRCA mutations.
 Like the BRCA mutations, this mutation also increases the risk of ovarian and pancreatic cancer.
 Anyone who gets genetic testing for breast cancer now will likely also be screened for PALB2 mutations.
-But many patients screened before 2014 were not tested for it.
-They may have a false sense of security if they were found to be free of the BRCA mutations, breast cancer experts said.
-If you have the PALB2 gene, you need to be monitored as regularly as those with BRCA mutations.

 WHAT ARE THE TREATMENTS FOR BREAST CANCER?